wkammersell/estimation-calibration/README.md

 ## Overview

 Has your Team had troubles consistently and predictably delivering work?
-Do estimates seem like a shot in the dark, having no bearing on how quickly a story is delivered?
+Do estimates seem like a shot in the dark, having no bearing on how quickly a work item is delivered?
 Do you need actionable data to help guide your Team to the next improvements to be as high performing as they can be?
 Well then, this app is for you!

 The Estimation Calibration app walks you through a data analysis of your Team's cycle times by plan estimate.
-Add the app to a release-scoped custom page and you can start getting insights right away.
 To start, the app shows your Team's cycle times for each estimate:

 ![Title](assets/flow_step_1.png)